helloflask/flask-ckeditor/docs/configuration.rst

 Overwriting Global Configurations
 ----------------------------------
-Sometimes you may want to use different configuration for multiple text area, in this case, you can pass the specific keyword arguments into ``ckeditor.config()`` directly.
+Sometimes you may want to use a different configuration for multiple text areas, in this case, you can pass the specific keyword arguments into ``ckeditor.config()`` directly.

-The keyword arguments should mapping the corresponding configration variable in this way:
+The keyword arguments should map the corresponding configuration variables in this way:

 - CKEDITOR_LANGUAGE --> language
 - CKEDITOR_WIDTH --> width